top of page

 SAND

-Black Sand captures the disruptive forces of tourism, political corruption, and Western expansion on a rural village struggling to hold onto its soul.
-From street brawls to armed resistance, fractured families to unbreakable bonds, it is a searing exploration of capitalism’s impact and the enduring fight to resist it.
+Black Sand is a lyrical and unflinching exploration of capitalism’s reach and the enduring fight to resist it.
+It captures the disruptive forces of tourism, political corruption, and Western expansion on a rural village struggling to hold onto its soul.
+Above all, Black Sand is a profound meditation on belonging—to a place, to a people, and ultimately, to oneself.

 bottom of page